 Watch this 6:06 minute video to learn more about the Arcata Community Forest and how it is managed.

-The Arcata Community Forest has served as an example for other communities that have wished to acquire and manage community forestlands.
-For those interested in doing this, click on this link to read a publication of the Communities Committee, Acquiring and Managing A Community-Owned Forest: A Manual for Communities.
+The Arcata Community Forest has served as an example for other communities that have wished to acquire and manage community forest lands.
+For those interested in doing this, access Acquiring and Managing A Community-Owned Forest: A Manual for Communities (PDF).

-Below are links to two resources about the Arcata Community Forest and community forestry:
+Below are links to resources about the Arcata Community Forest and community forestry:

-A 45 minute webinar sponsored by University of California Cooperative Extension at which Arcata's Environmental Services Director/City Forester Mark Andre did a presentation entitled Arcata Community Forest, Community based forestry at the municipal level in Northern California (click underlined text to access webinar)
+- A 45 minute webinar sponsored by University of California Cooperative Extension at which Arcata's Environmental Services Director/City Forester Mark Andre did a presentation entitled Arcata Community Forest, Community-Based Forestry at the Municipal Level in Northern California.

-Offset your carbon footprint by buying carbon offsets from the Arcata Community Forest, click here for more information.
+- Offset your carbon footprint by buying carbon offsets from the Arcata Community Forest, access more information (PDF).